Jay Treaty: Approval and dissent

 James Madison, then a member of the House of Representatives, argued that the treaty could not, under Constitutional law, take effect without approval of the House, since it regulated commerce and exercised legislative powers granted to Congress.
 The debate which followed was an early example of originalism, in which Madison, the "Father of the Constitution", lost.
-One interesting feature of this nationwide constitutional debate was an advisory opinion on the subject written by Chief Justice Oliver Ellsworth, in which he rejected any alleged right of the House of Representatives to decide upon the merits of the treaty.
+One feature of this nationwide constitutional debate was an advisory opinion on the subject written by Chief Justice Oliver Ellsworth, in which he rejected any alleged right of the House of Representatives to decide upon the merits of the treaty.
 After defeat on the treaty in Congress, the Jeffersonian Republicans lost the 1796 presidential election on the issue.

 When Thomas Jefferson became president in 1801, he did not repudiate the treaty.
 He kept the Federalist minister, Rufus King, in London to negotiate a successful resolution to outstanding issues regarding cash payments and boundaries.
 The amity broke down when the treaty expired in 1805.
 Jefferson rejected a renewal of the Jay Treaty in the Monroe–Pinkney Treaty of 1806 as negotiated by his diplomats and agreed to by London.
 Relations turned increasingly hostile as a prelude to the War of 1812.
 In 1815, the Treaty of Ghent superseded the Jay Treaty.

 The treaty led to the permanent rupture of decades of close friendship and camaraderie between President Washington and the anti-Jay Treaty Thomas Jefferson and James Madison.
 Jefferson wrote a scathing private letter that secretly called Washington senile and an “apostate” who subverted American liberty to “the harlot England”.
 He also secretly financed and ordered newspapers to personally attack Washington with accusations of mental illness and treason.
 Madison, even though he wrote the Constitution, claimed as a partisan Democratic-Republican member of the House of Representatives that the House also has an equal role in the treaty-making process.
 Washington had to personally find the secret minutes of the 1787 Constitutional Convention where Madison himself said treaties are conducted by only the Senate and President, and he had to argue against Madison with Madison's own words from the Constitutional Convention.
 Madison forced Washington to invoke executive privilege over this issue.
 Washington never saw or spoke to Jefferson and Madison ever again after the ratification of the Jay Treaty.
 Martha Washington said that the election of Jefferson as president in 1800 was the second worst day of her life after the death of her husband, and she believed the shocking words and actions by them towards Washington hastened his death only 2 years after leaving office.